petersatsuse/SUMAatCSPs/README.md

-To build a PDF or HTML version of the example document, run: daps -d ./DC-daps pdf or daps -d ./DC-daps html
+To build a PDF or HTML version of the example document, run: daps -d ./DC-MLM_at_CSPs pdf or daps -d ./DC-MLM_at_CSPs html

-DAPS needs the adoc file in the directory adoc, so we use a link from main directory to the adoc directory for simpler reading and usage
+DAPS needs the adoc file in the directory adoc - so have a look into the adoc directory to find the text

 DAPS will create the output file in the build directory ./build/daps